Cnshimba/OPS1_2025/dynamic_library_linking.md

 # Practical Guide: Visualizing Memory Stages in the Compilation Process

-This guide provides practical examples to visualize and understand the different stages in the compilation process as shown in the diagram.
+This guide provides practical examples to visualize and understand the different stages in the compilation process as shown by the diagram on page 353 of
+Operting Systems Principles textbook.

 ## 1. Setup for the Demonstration